manorrington/ecommerse-revision/README.md

 An updated version of my previous Ecommerse project.

 Requirements
 The project must be used as a part of your final portfolio.
-Be sure to adhere to the guidelines below. \n\ The products must be mainstream and professional.
+Be sure to adhere to the guidelines below.

+The products must be mainstream and professional.
 Use Create React App to create a component based application to display your former products page from the first iteration of the project.
 Create a Database that contains your products (name, description, price, etc)